SMPTE/ris-osvp-metadata-camdkit/index.md

 #### Constraints

 The parameter shall be a UUID URN as specified in IETF RFC 4122.
-Onlyu lowercase characters shall be used.
+Only lowercase characters shall be used.
     Example: `urn:uuid:f81d4fae-7dec-11d0-a765-00a0c91e6bf6`

 ### `focalLength`